software-architects/time-cockpit-documentation/doc/data-model-customization/entity.md

 * **Default display property**: The default display property indicates which property is displayed by default (e.g., in a combo box) when an instance of an entity is displayed in the user interface.
 For example, in the case of customers, the default display property is ```CompanyName```.

 ![Default Display Property](images/default-display-property.png "Default Display Property")

+* **Default list:** Users can create custom lists for entities (see ([Custom Lists](~/doc/scripting/customizing-lists.md))) These custom lists can be set as a default list for an entity.
+If, for example, a list "MyProjectList" is defined for a project and set as a default list, MyProjectList is used in the user interface whenever a list of projects needs to be displayed.
+If no default list is selected, time cockpit automatically generates a list of all properties and relations of an entity on the fly.

+* **Default list for relations:**

+* **Default form:**